pali-english/pali-english.github.io/README.md

 when this is seen with wisdom,
 one grows disillusioned with suffering:
 this is the path to purity.

+    "Sabbe saṅkhārā dukkhā”ti, yadā paññāya passati;
+        Sabbe: all
+        saṅkhārā: conditions, conditioned phenomena
+        dukkhā: suffering, pain
+        yadā: when
+        paññāya: with wisdom
+        passati: one sees, is seen

+    Atha nibbindati dukkhe, esa maggo visuddhiyā.
+        Atha: then
+        nibbindati: one becomes disillusioned, gets wearied
+        dukkhe: in suffering, with pain
+        esa: this
+        maggo: path
+        visuddhiyā: to purity, to purification

 “Sabbe dhammā anattā”ti,
 yadā paññāya passati;